scribd/scribd.github.io/_posts/2019-12-09-migrations-meetup.md

 ---

-As we build [the largest library in the world](/blog/2019/building-the-library.html), we need more manpower, and more importantly more **womanpower**.
+As we build [the largest library in the world](/blog/2019/building-the-library.html), we need more manpower, and more
+importantly: more **womanpower**.
 As we make plans to scale our product and make way to scale our users, we need a way to scale our engineering teams as well.
 We are actively looking to expand our teams at all our offices and particularly in Toronto.
 Between the University of Toronto and Waterloo, we discovered long ago